Im10Anish/shape-ui/README.md

 1. **Development**: Push to `develop` branch triggers CI tests
 2. **Pull Requests**: Triggers CI tests and quality checks (no deployment)
 3. **Release**: Push to `master` branch triggers:
-   - Semantic versioning
+   - Semantic versioning (if new version is needed)
-   - NPM package publishing
+   - NPM package publishing (if new version is created)
-   - Storybook deployment to Netlify
+   - Storybook deployment to Netlify (if new version is created)
    - SonarCloud quality gate validation
 4. **Manual**: Use GitHub Actions "workflow_dispatch" to manually trigger deployments